Gem profile- Paua and Abalone

 Judy Ellis's Gem profile- Paua and Abalone - , General Education, , Blister Pearl Pendant

-Abalone is the generic name for the many species of the genus Haliotis (no, they don't have bad breath).
-Paua (pronounced pow-a) is the name the Maori people gave to this large edible sea snail that lives in shallow coastal waters along New Zealand's rocky coast.
+Abalone names the genus Haliotis species.
+Paua (pronounced pow-a) is the Maori name for this large edible sea snail from New Zealand's rocky coasts.

 Judy Ellis's Gem profile- Paua and Abalone - , General Education, , Paua Shell Pendant